Moving soon? Check out these five easy ways to get rid of your unwanted old furniture when moving.

 2. Donate Your Furniture

-Just keep in mind, however, that many charities will require you to deliver the furniture to the thrift shop.
-This usually means renting a truck and potentially even hiring help to move the furniture.
+Just keep in mind, however, that many charities will require you to deliver the furniture to the thrift store.
+This usually means renting a truck and sometimes even hiring help to move the furniture.

 Finally, charities will only want furniture that is in good shape.
 If your furniture has major damage, the odds are good that your furniture will not be accepted.